Fujifilm X-H1 vs Panasonic G10

 |13.||Panasonic GH2||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 |17.||Sony A77||Y||stereo / mono||Y||-||mini||2.0||-||-||-|

 It is notable that the X-H1 has a microphone port, which is missing on the G10.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 Studio photographers will appreciate that the Fujifilm X-H1 (unlike the G10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-H1 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the G10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G10 was succeeded by the Panasonic G3.
+Both the X-H1 and the G10 have been discontinued, but can regularly be found used on ebay.
+The G10 was replaced by the Panasonic G3, while the X-H1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So how do things add up?
 Is the Fujifilm X-H1 better than the Panasonic G10 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 12MP) with a 44% higher linear resolution.